arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Bluetooth® Low Energy

-To use the BLE features on this board, refer to the [ArduinoBLE library documentation](https://reference.arduino.cc/reference/en/libraries/arduinoble/).
+To use the Bluetooth® LE features on this board, refer to the [ArduinoBLE library documentation](https://reference.arduino.cc/reference/en/libraries/arduinoble/).

 ## Ethernet